The regulation and setup of the Iowa state lottery followed the same pattern as in many states.

 There are around 60 various scratch-it card games running at any one time through the Iowa Lottery.

-These range in denomination from $30 to just $1.
-You can expect entertaining themes, with plenty of play-on-word puns in the titles.
+These games range in denomination from $30 to $1.
+You can expect entertaining themes with plenty of play-on-word puns in the titles.
 Below is a selection of the current games:

 Pull tab games also come in a range of denominations.
-These are available from vending machines in bars and restaurants, as well as at retail lottery outlets.
+These are available from vending machines in bars and restaurants and at retail lottery outlets.
 There are lots to choose from, with quirky and colorful themes.
 Denominations range from 25 cents to $5.

-While state law does not allow for online lottery ticket sales, the Iowa Lottery still has a mobile application that players should find useful.
+While state law does not allow online lottery ticket sales, the Iowa Lottery still has a mobile application that players should find helpful.
 With it, you can do all of the following and more:

 The app is available for both Android and Apple devices.
 Just search for “Iowa LotteryPlus” or visit the Iowa Lottery website on your device.